YoCodingMonster/OpenFreezeCenter-Lite/README.md

 OpenFreezeCenter-Lite allows users to read/write and control the EC of laptops, specially MSI!

 # INSTALLATION
-- Install ECTweaker library version 1.3 and above for python from https://pypi.org/project/ECTweaker/ by following instructions on properly setting it up!
+- Install ECTweaker library version 2 and above for python from https://pypi.org/project/ECTweaker/ by following instructions on properly setting it up!
 - Make sure ```secure boot``` is disabled.
-- run the ```OpenFreezeCenter.py``` with sudo.
+- run the ```OpenFreezeCenter.py``` with sudo like ```sudo python3 OpenFreezeCenter.py```
 - DONE!

 # How to Use
 - If running for the first time, there are 2 outcomes.
   - If the EC read/write is not enabled on your OS, the system will restart.
   - If the EC read/write is enabled on your OS, the system will not restart and run your script.
+If running for the first time, will generate ```config.py``` file, which contains the configuration for fan curves and tehir address.
 - Set the ```Fan Profile``` to.
   - Auto
-  - Basic ```-20, -10, 0, +10, +20``` to the auto fan speeds
   - Advanced ```Complete manual mode```
-    - To adjust the fan speeds this mode just edit the integer (1 to 150) for these lines in code.
+    - To adjust the fan speeds this mode just edit the integer (1 to 150) for these lines in file ```config.py```.
 Dont worry you won't mess it up!
-    - ```ADV_SPEED_CPU = [0, 50, 75, 100, 125, 150, 150] # CPU FAN speed at LOWEST, LOWER, LOW, MEDIUM, HIGH, HIGHER, HIGHEST CPU TEMP```
+    - ```[0, 50, 75, 100, 125, 150, 150, 0, 50, 75, 100, 125, 150, 150]]``` - Example Fan curve
-    - ```ADV_SPEED_GPU = [0, 50, 75, 100, 125, 150, 150] # GPU FAN speed at LOWEST, LOWER, LOW, MEDIUM, HIGH, HIGHER, HIGHEST GPU TEMP```
+    - ```FAN speed at LOWEST, LOWER, LOW, MEDIUM, HIGH, HIGHER, HIGHEST TEMP```
+    - ```First 7 are CPU speeds, Last 7 are GPU speeds```
-  - Cooler Booster toogle ```Switch between on/off state```
+  - Cooler Booster toogle ```Switch between on/off state```.
+When toogled off will return back to the profile which was set before it.

 ## Issue format
 - ISSUE # [CPU] - [LAPTOP MODEL] - [LINUX DISTRO]